Day 2 of 15 | Access Authority

 When that happens, we have successfully obtained court rulings upholding our right to access people with disabilities under federal law.
 Our access right has been litigated and upheld by the US Supreme Court.

 For the past 15 years, DRNC staff have used our access authority strategically to ensure system-wide, positive outcomes for disabled people in NC that would not have been possible otherwise.
 As we reflect on these outcomes, we share a few examples that illustrate the dramatic results that began by our use of access authority.
-It is important to note that because we are a small staff serving over 2 million people with disabilities of all ages across the state, we focus our efforts on bringing about systemic change to protect and improve the lives of many people.
+It is important to note that because we are a small staff serving nearly 3 million people with disabilities of all ages across the state, we focus our efforts on bringing about systemic change to protect and improve the lives of many people.

 Examples of DRNC’s achievements include: